NETWAYS/check_hwgroup/README.md

 -I    | --contact   | integer | (none)     | the dry contact to check
 -O    | --output    | integer | (none)     | the relay output to check
 ```

-Exactly one of -S, -I, -O must be given.

 # Examples